Multi-Factor Authentication (MFA)

 Best Practices

-- Recommend TOTP as the primary method (most secure and reliable)
+- Recommend TOTP as the primary method — it is the most secure and reliable.

-- Set reasonable grace periods when rolling out mandatory MFA to existing users
+- Set a reasonable grace period when rolling out mandatory MFA to existing users.

 Related Guides